varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ====

 We just called our service from the command line to test it, but more often than not we would want to do this in source code.

 Let's look at an example of how to do that.
 In your editor or using less take a look at the following file: `/home/kscottz/ros2_example_ws/src/examples/rclcpp/minimal_client/main.cpp`

 .. code-block:: C++
    :linenos:

    // snipped
-   #include "example_interfaces/srv/add_two_ints.hpp" #include the service header file.
+   #include "example_interfaces/srv/add_two_ints.hpp" // include the service header file.
    #include "rclcpp/rclcpp.hpp"
    // Scope resolution on underlying call signature. using AddTwoInts = example_interfaces::srv::AddTwoInts;